BorislavIvanov/Telerik_Academy/02. Web Development/03. JavaScript Part I/05. Arrays/README.md

 04. Write a script that finds the maximal increasing sequence in an array.
  Example:

- {3, 2, 3, 4, 2, 2, 4}  {2, 3, 4}.
+ {3, 2, 3, 4, 2, 2, 4} -> {2, 3, 4}.

 05. Sorting an array means to arrange its elements in increasing order.
 Write a script to sort an array.
-Use the "selection sort" algorithm: Find the smallest element, move it at the first position, find the smallest from the rest, move it at the second position, etc.Hint: Use a second array
+Use the ``"selection sort"`` algorithm: Find the smallest element, move it at the first position, find the smallest from the rest, move it at the second position, etc.

+ ``Hint: Use a second array``

-06. Write a program that finds the most frequent number in an array.
+06. Write a program that finds the ``most frequent number`` in an array.

  Example: